hapax/hapax.github.io/assets/giant-ants.md

 scale (in other words, multiply the side length) by a factor $f$, the volume will change by a factor $f^3$, and since the density doesn't change, the weight also changes by a factor $f^3$.

+Suppose our jelly cube monster shuffles around on the land.
+It has to prop itself against the pull of gravity, and to understand the physics of this propping up, we can imagine a thin column of jelly sitting on the ground.
+As we make the column taller and taller and taller, the jelly at the bottom is going to get more and more pressurized by the weight of the jelly on top.
+Eventually,